This sour cream lemon cake is the second of my pound cakes made using sour cream.

-Pound cakes typically do not contain sour cream and most of my pound cake recipes on my blog are without sour cream.
+Pound cakes typically do not contain sour cream and most of my pound cake recipes (like this butter pound cake, banana pound cake, pandan pound cake, marble pound cake and matcha pound cake) on my blog are without sour cream.

 This lemon pound cake recipe is a slight variation from the typical version in that I have included sour cream in it.
-The difference lies solely in the use of sour cream as an additional ingredient in this recipe and it gives the pound cake a lovely tender crumb and moist texture to this buttery pound cake.
+The difference lies solely in the use of sour cream as an additional ingredient in this recipe and it gives this buttery pound cake a lovely tender crumb and moist texture.
+If you want a lemon pound cake without sour cream, check out this lemon pound cake recipe.

 Cake